Trump's coronavirus reopening plan has big holes, health experts say

 States are "far from being able to do enough tests to enable us to move to the next phase of responding to the pandemic," says here Jen Kates of the Kaiser Family Foundation.
 She says there are no details in the guidelines on how much testing is needed.

 State governments also need more people to track new infections through phone calls and visits.
-Alphabet's (GOOGL.O) Google and Apple Inc (AAPL.O) are working together on software to make contact tracing easier.
+Alphabet's Google and Apple Inc are working together on software to make contact tracing easier.
 The software is expected to be available here in mid-May.

 "Not one of the 50 U.S. states currently has surveillance capabilities sufficient to enable case-based interventions at the necessary scale," Duke University researchers wrote in an extensive look here at testing needs.